verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] Broheimian Rhapsody.
 - [ ] The lies we tell ourselves are the ghosts that haunt the empty house of midnight.
 - [ ] Her eyes talking to me in a language I could feel but couldn't quite understand.
+- [ ] Not easier but far more pleasant.